 For hard to clean burnt, stubborn, or burnished pans:

-Barkeeper's Friend (a heavy-duty household cleaner) works wonders on stained metal.
-Pour a small amount of water in the pan or pot, add a few shakes of Barkeeper's Friend, and create a paste or slurry by mixing the two together.
-Scrub with a non-abrasive sponge to remove the stains.
+Bar Keeper's Friend works wonders on stained metal.
+With a small amount of water pour on the surface of your pan to create a paste or slurry, and simply scrub the surface with a non-abrasive sponge or scourer to remove the stains.

 Clean after cooking